jlan84/fraud-detection/readme.md

 2. We engineered a feature to determine how similar the subdomain of the email is to organization name, theorizing that more professional and legitimate organizations will have higher similarity and be less prone to be fraud.
 This was created by using the FuzzyWuzzy package which calculates the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between two strings.

-3. "Public Notification Period" - time elapsed between published time and start time
+3. "Public Notification Period" - Total number of days that had elapsed between when the event had been published and the starting time of the event

-4. "Private Notification Period" - time elapsed between created time and event start time
+4. "Private Notification Period" - Total number of days between the time the event was created and the start time of the event.

-5. Number of previous payouts...
+5. "Previous Payouts" - Total Number of previous payouts that the user had recieved before creating the new event.

 6. "Percent Capitalized" - evaluated how much of the name contained capital letters.